pirey/seabird/README.md

 - value of low-contrast hues (as defined earlier) by ⅙
 - value of all non-low-contrast hues by ⅓

-The resulting contrast ratios fall in the range of ~4½-5:1.
+The resulting contrast ratios fall in the range of 4½-5:1, making them all W3C AA compliant.

 petrel accent colour                                                          | hex      | hue ° | saturation % | value %
 ------------------------------------------------------------------------------|----------|-------|--------------|--------